DavidLozzi/lew-llm-cli/README.md

             or

         * Create a folder where ever you want, and update the variable `ITERM2_LOGS` in `.env`
+    1. Update your cli logging delimiter:
+        1. In iTerm2, you'll see your cli command prompt prefix, usually something like username@machinename, i.e. `david.lozzi@KHH9RGC0WN` on my machine.
+Copy that value.
+        1. Edit the `.env` file and set your `CLI_LOG_DELIMITER` value.
 1. Edit your `~/.zshrc` file, you can do this by:
     1. If you have VSCode in your cli, enter `code ~/.zshrc`
     1. If you like vim, enter `vim ~/.zshrc`